automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Bistahieversor.md

 # Bistahieversor
-## Description: This tyrannosaur had more teeth than T. Rex.
+## This tyrannosaur had more teeth than T. Rex.